levelupcc/level-up/_pages/you-the-trainer/ice-breakers-and-energizers/energizers/energizers.md

 ---
 layout: content-page
-title: Energizers
+title: "Energizers"
 permalink: /you-the-trainer/ice-breakers-and-energizers/energizers/
 author: CC
 summary: "Trainers can help break up the pace of the day with fun interactive sessions called Energizers, which are useful when the group, trainer included, simply needs a fun break from training sessions."
 date: 2014-03
-parent: Icebreakers, Energizers and Thematic Activities
+parent: "Icebreakers, Energizers and Thematic Activities"
-breadcrumb: Energizers
+breadcrumb: "Energizers"
 ---

 ## Example Energizers for Your Events